Azure/azure-powershell/src/LoadTesting/docs/Update-AzLoad.md

 ```

 ### -IdentityUserAssigned
-The set of user assigned identities associated with the resource.
+The list of user assigned identities associated with the resource.
-The userAssignedIdentities dictionary keys will be ARM resource ids in the form: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.ManagedIdentity/userAssignedIdentities/{identityName}.
+The user identity will be ARM resource ids.
+The User Assigned Identity is a hashtable with keys in the form of an ARM resource id '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.ManagedIdentity/userAssignedIdentities/{identityName}.
-The dictionary values can be empty objects ({}) in requests.
+The values of the keys can be empty objects ({}) to assign an identity.

 ```yaml
 Type: System.Collections.Hashtable